 While hatred and incitement to hatred are prohibited under the Turkish Penal Code, as noted by the European Commission against Racism and Intolerance (ECRI), the 'definition of hate crime is excessively narrow and the Criminal Code does not explicitly provide that racist and homo/transphobic motivation constitutes an aggravating circumstance'.
 Moreover, hate speech grounds are exhaustive and do not include ethnicity, age and sexual orientation.
 Besides, existing provisions are scarcely applied to cases of hate crimes or hate speech.
 The anti-discrimination law does not prohibit hate speech or hate crime.
+The Constitutional Court for the first time found a violation in a hate speech case in 2021.

 According to Article 90 of the Constitution, duly ratified international treaties have the force of law.
 If a treaty is self-executing, it is directly applicable.
 In cases of conflict between domestic laws and international human rights treaties, the latter shall prevail.
 However, this provision is often disregarded by the courts and has a very limited impact.
-Turkey is a party to a considerable number of international treaties that contain provisions on anti-discrimination and equal treatment, and has accepted the right to individual complaints under many of these treaties, except for the International Convention on the Elimination of All Forms of Racial Discrimination.
-Turkey has not accepted the collective complaints procedure under the revised European Social Charter.
+Turkey is a